andimoto/keebcu/README.md

 You need to configure 'hight' and 'width' of the case.
 These variables are necessary for calculating case sizes.
 Maybe this will be automated, as the information should be calculatable from the layout array.

 After your layout is set you can adjust and modify the array 'screwHoleArray' to set the scew holes to the right place you want them to.
 The lid will also use this array, and thus, the screw holes will fit automaticaly to the case.
 The standard screw size is 3mm.
-The length depends on the case height, but I used 3x8mm screws for my keyboards.
+The length depends on the case height, but I used 3x8mm cylinder head screws for my keyboards.

 It is also possible to modify the pcb dimensions with the 'pcb'-values.
 Available sizes for Arduino Pro Micro and Teensy2 are included.
 Just change the comments to select the right one.
 I recommend to measure your pcb anyway and check dimensions.
 You can also move the whole pcb and cutout for usb connection in X direction by setting 'pcbShift' with a positive or negative value.